vsg-dev/vsgTutorial/2_Foundations/Visitors.md

 ...
 ~~~

 Those familiar with the OpenSceneGraph will note similarities the [osg::NodeVisitor](https://github.com/OpenSceneGraph/OpenSceneGraph/blob/master/include/osg/NodeVisitor), both implementations follow the same Visitor Design Pattern variation but the VulkanSceneGraph generalizes to work on almost all object types and has both const and non const versions, whther it's data objects, scene graph nodes through to UI events the VulkanSceneGraph Visitors can handle all these usage cases.
+The osg::NodeVisitor has support for 25 different node types, while the VulkanSceneGraph supports 214 different object types.

 ---